vinsonchuong/tutorial-javascript-web-app/README.md

 });
 ```

-By default, AVA will look for test cases in the `test` directory.

-Run the tests with
+Run the test with

 ```sh
 npm test
 ```

+By default, AVA will run all test cases found within the `test` directory.

 Commit these changes